epics-docs/epics-docs/specs/AccessSecurity.rst

       asSubProcess

-NOTE: These subroutines are automatically registered thus do NOT put a registrar deﬁnition in your database deﬁnition ﬁle.
+NOTE: These subroutines are automatically registered thus do NOT put a registrar definition in your database definition file.

-If a record is created that attaches to these routines, it can be used to force the IOC to load a new access conﬁguration database.
-To change the access conﬁguration:
+If a record is created that attaches to these routines, it can be used to force the IOC to load a new access configuration database.
+To change the access configuration:

 #.
-Modify the ﬁle speciﬁed by the last call to asSetFilename so that it
+Modify the file specified by the last call to asSetFilename so that it
-   contains the new conﬁguration desired.
+   contains the new configuration desired.
 #.
-Write a 1 to the subroutine record VAL ﬁeld.
+Write a 1 to the subroutine record VAL field.
 Note that this can be
    done via channel access.

 The following action is taken: